mvolkmann/blog/src/web-dev-tips.md

 - The third is the number of class names in the selector.
 - The fourth is the number of element name references in the selector.

+Since each matching rule can specific a different set of CSS properties, properties from multiple rules can be applied to an element.

-The selector with the highest combined number, obtained by removing the commas and treating it as a single 4-digit number, wins.
-For example, treat a score of 1,2,3,4 as 1234.
+The score of a selector is determined by removing the commas and treating it as a single 4-digit number.
+For example, treat 1,2,3,4 as 1234.

+For each property in a matching rule, the one specified in the rule with the highest scoring selector wins.
+In the case of a tie, one in the last tieing rule wins.

 This means that inline styling specified with a `style` attribute on an HTML element always wins.